 Incomplete or unknown information will be captured over the course of time when Operating and Maintenance activities are performed by the company.
 In addition, whenever COMPANY NAME becomes aware the pipeline system will be exposed for any reason COMPANY NAME, Inc. will send an OQ Technician to the site to inspect the pipe and record any additional information that is available.
 Examples of the types of additional information to be captured are:

-Type and size of pipe including all information stamped on the pipe,
+Type (material) and size of pipe including all information stamped on the pipe,

 Color of pipe, if PE pipe,